Hakan Albayrak: Works

 After one edition of Halk'a Işık (1983), at the age of 15 and with money lend by his mother, he published the cult Çete magazine with Nihat Genç in 1989.

 For the Ihlas News Agency (IHA) he reported from Gaza and East Jerusalem about the Intifada.

 Again for IHA, he went to Sarajevo, Bosnia-Herzegovina, in 1994, where he became IHH (Humanitarian Relief Foundation) representative for humanitarian aid.

 Albayrak is co-founder of Yeni Şafak daily newspaper, the weekly Gerçek Hayat and the weekly Sancaktar.

 He works as a columnist at the daily Star and as executive editor at Sancaktar, published by Eyüb Gökhan Özekin.

 Imprisonment

 In 2000, he wrote an article published in Milli Gazete, for which he was sentenced to 15 months in prison, in 2003, under Crimes Against Atatürk Law No. 5816.
 His sentence was reduced to six months, which he served in Kalecik Prison.
 After the conviction he commented: "No problem, plenty of time to enjoy leisure and read books."

 Gaza flotilla

-He was on board of the MV Mavi Marmara in the Gaza flotilla raid, and detained by the Israeli Defence Forces.
-He was deported to Turkey.
+He was on board of the MV Mavi Marmara when it was raided, and was detained by the Israeli Defence Forces before being deported to Turkey.
+Nine fellow Turks were killed instead.